OctopusDeploy/blog/blog/2025-06/changes-to-enterprise/index.md

 Process Templates will soon be available as an early access preview (EAP) for enterprise customers.
 This gives teams reusable blocks of steps to use as blueprints to reduce process duplication and standardize best practices across pipelines.

-Platform Teams can update and roll out changes to these templates from a new area in Octopus, the Platform Hub, making them easier to maintain in the long term.
+Platform teams can update and roll out changes to these templates from a new area in Octopus, the Platform Hub, making them easier to maintain in the long term.
 Some steps will also be flexible, so teams have the freedom to diverge without sacrificing quality or compliance.

 This is the first feature from our Blueprints and Guardrails set of capabilities, letting you automate compliance and standardize best practices across your organization's deployment processes.
 Keep an eye on [our roadmap](https://roadmap.octopus.com/tabs/2-planned) for what else the team has planned, including: